Why is the Trinity So Important to Christians?

 Then, another student threw out the “egg” example.

 This illustration explains that the Trinity is like an egg because of the three parts.
-Just as an egg has the shell, the white section, and the yolk, so also God is three parts: Father, Son, and Holy Spirit.
+Just as an egg has a shell, a white section, and a yolk, so also God has three parts: Father, Son, and Holy Spirit.
 However, this example gets sort of messy as well.

 It’s hard to explain the Trinity using an egg.

-In fact, it’s HARD to really explain the Trinity no matter what example, word picture, or illustration you might choose.
+It’s HARD to explain the Trinity no matter what example, word picture, or illustration you might choose.

 Louis Berkhof explains it this way: